Fiamē Naomi Mataʻafa: Prime minister (2021–2025)

 The FAST administration moved into the government offices on 26 July 2021.
 Mataʻafa is Samoa's first female prime minister, and is also the nation's first head of government to not be a member of the HRPP since Tui Ātua Tupua Tamasese Efi left office in 1982.
-She is also the second woman to lead a pacific island country after president of the Marshall Islands, Hilda Heine.
+She is also the second woman to lead a Pacific island country after president of the Marshall Islands, Hilda Heine.
 She also assumed the ministerial portfolios of Foreign Affairs and Natural Resources and Environment.
 On 20 October 2021, Fiamē relinquished the Natural Resources and Environment and Tourism portfolios to Toeolesulusulu Cedric Schuster.
-Toelesulusulu was initially appointed as Minister of Natural Resources and Environment but resigned in June due to charges of driving while intoxicated.
+Toelesulusulu was initially appointed Minister of Natural Resources and Environment but resigned in June due to charges of driving while intoxicated.
 However, he was not convicted and was subsequently reappointed to cabinet.
 She regained the Tourism portfolio in October 2023, following a cabinet reshuffle.